JBT41/Financial_Data_ETL/README.md

 Next steps:

-1) when the pi arrives, move the database and the script over to the pi (ubuntu) and re-calibrate the cronjob
+1) Containerize the application using Docker and deploy using Docker Compose on the Raspberry Pi
 2) Build a dashboard using powerBI or grafrana to analyse the transactional data
 3) Design and develop a script to semi-automate the curl requests required to link your bank to goCardless
 4) Can a Java web app be created to automatically adjust my budget as bills are paid using the data inserted into the database?